 A half hour later, they had little more information to show for their efforts.
 The feral pack was headed to Baker, which they already knew.
 They were specifically targeting the Asteraceae Pack, Summer’s pack, which they also knew.
 And her pack also wanted the Asteraceae Pack’s land, people, and specifically Summer, who is to be unharmed to the point of offering one’s life for her unharmed state.

-That, they didn’t know and explained why the ferals seemed so easy to kill and why they were willing to attack on a night when most, if not all, were unable to shift completely.
+That explained why the ferals seemed so easy to kill and why they were willing to attack on a night when most, if not all, were unable to shift completely.

 “Why are they looking for me?”
 Summer asked the woman.